gitkraken/gitkraken-client-docs/gitkraken-client/serverless.md

 #### License.dat Location

 You can also place your license file into specific directory locations for GitKraken to check.
-Here are all of the locations GitKraken Client will look:
+Here are all of the locations GitKraken Desktop will look:

 **Linux/Mac:**